 Our people strategy is based on attracting, developing and retaining the best talent by reinforcing our values and providing a stimulating and rewarding work environment.
 We recognise everyone is unique and has special contributions to make in delivering the Shoosmiths strategy.
-Employee engagement is at the heart of our approach, and
+Employee engagement is at the heart of our approach, and we want to inspire and empower our people to use their talents positively in our communities, whether that be locally, regionally, nationally, or ultimately at a global level.

 Our recruitment and employment procedures include appropriate pre-employment screening of all staff to determine the right to work in the UK where all our offices are based.

 Candidate sourcing is predominantly managed directly by the inhouse talent acquisition team.
 Over the last five years we have greatly reduced our use of recruitment agencies, but when they are required all recruitment suppliers are based in the UK and agree to our terms and conditions.